noiseprotocol/noise_spec/noise.md

 7.2.
 One-way patterns
 ----------------------

-The following handshake patterns represent "one-way" handshakes supporting a one-way stream of data from a sender to a recipient.
+The following example handshake patterns represent "one-way" handshakes supporting a one-way stream of data from a sender to a recipient.
 These patterns could be used to encrypt files, database records, or other non-interactive data streams.

-Following these one-way handshakes the sender can send a stream of transport messages, encrypting them using the first `CipherState` returned by `Split()`.
+Following a one-way handshake the sender can send a stream of transport messages, encrypting them using the first `CipherState` returned by `Split()`.
 The second `CipherState` from `Split()` is discarded - the recipient must not send any messages using it.

+    Naming convention for one-way patterns:
       N = no static key for sender
       K = static key for sender known to recipient
       X = static key for sender transmitted to recipient

     Noise_N(rs):
       <- s